blaineventurine/home-automation-docker/README.md

       labels:
         - traefik.enable=false

+Back in the `.env` file, fill out the MYSQL-related variables.
+I named my database `nextcloud`, set two different password for the root and user, and gave it a username.

 ## PHPMyAdmin

 PHPMyAdmin is essentially a GUI for interacting with MySQL and MariaDB databases.
+Once it's up and running, you'll need to login and create a new database, named whatever you called it in the `.env` file.

     phpmyadmin:
     hostname: phpmyadmin